Outlook for U.S. Agricultural Trade

 The following interactive content provides highlights from the:

-The forecasts in this report are based on policies in effect at the time of the February 9, 2022, World Agricultural Supply and Demand Estimates (WASDE) release, and the U.S. production forecasts thereof.
+The forecasts in this report are based on policies in effect at the time of the November 9, 2023, World Agricultural Supply and Demand Estimates (WASDE) release and the U.S. production forecasts thereof.